MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/BingAdsAccountSelector.md

 # BingAdsAccountSelector

-Contains the methods for filtering and ordering the list of managed accounts that you have access to.
+Contains the methods for filtering and ordering the list of accounts the user has access to.
 For information about selectors, see [Selectors](../concepts/selectors.md).

 Example usage:
 ```javascript